PLP-MERN-Stack-Development/mern-stack-integration-HARDECOMM/README.md

 ## 👨‍💻 Author

-Developed by Your Name.
+Developed by Haruna Ademoye.
 Feel free to contribute or fork the project!

 ---